Jan-elle-Chan/FindTutor/documentation/deploy-instructions.md

 14. Go to location of project on local computer and create zip folder
 15. In C-panel, Tools > File Manager > navigate to dgl123 sub-domain, clcik on Upload, select zipped folder
 16. Extract contents from zip folder, then delete zip folder

+The screenshot of site on imgd site is in the images folder.